What is lens fungus and will it damage my camera lens?

 - Look through both ends of the lens to see if you can spot any fungus growth.

-If you suspect lens fungus, the lens should be evaluated a professional lens technician to determine if it can be cleaned.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+If you suspect lens fungus, the lens should be evaluated by a professional lens technician to determine if it can be cleaned.
+Go to Product Repair.